Thai Cooking Classes with Kasma Loha-unchit

 All classes are taught in a private kitchen in Oakland, California, across the bay from San Francisco.
 Class size is limited to 13.
 There are two types of classes:

 • Series of 4 Classes – Four evening classes over 4 weeks (e.g., 4 Monday evenings): Beginning, Intermediate & 8 Advanced series.
-Cost is $210 for a series of 4 classes.
+Cost is $215 for the Beginning or Intermediate Series of 4 classes and $225 for the Advanced Series.
 All classes start at 6:00 p.m. – see class details for specifics.
 Or check out our class schedule.

 All new students (no exceptions) begin with either the Beginning Series or the Weeklong Beginning/Intermediate class, both of which are open to anyone.